KhushiSBhimani04/Signature-Forgery-Detection-Image-Recognition-/README.md

 ## Explaination of the Project in Video : [YouTube Link](https://youtu.be/Lr-kdXCNXko)

 ### Details of folder is as follows -
-- Pankaj.ipynb file contains model
+- KSB_KMS_PVR.ipynb file contains model
 - Forged Images contain dataset for this project in form of real
 - Real Images contain dataset for this project in form of real
 - "training folder" will save the trained images(this folder will create when you will execute the code)